Are you looking for new, unique destinations for weekend getaways from San Francisco Bay Area?

 What to do in Paso Robles

 There are several amazing things to do in Paso Robles.
 The top thing to do in Paso Robles is to enjoy the many wineries and vineyards on your own or by taking a winery tour.
-Tooth and Nail Winery, Niner Wine Estates are some popular ones.
+Tooth and Nail Winery, and Niner Wine Estates are some popular ones.

 The Paso Robles has a charming town square with the City Park right in the center of it.
-There are several wine tasting rooms in the small downtown area.
+There are several wine-tasting rooms in the small downtown area.

 Paso Robles is well known for the Sensorio Field of Lights outdoor exhibit by internationally acclaimed artist Bruce Munro.
-Thousands of colorful light spheres light up Paso Robles landscape creating an unbelievable light, art and technology masterpiece.
+Thousands of colorful light spheres light up Paso Robles landscape, creating an unbelievable light, art, and technology masterpiece.